SHarsh7/SHarsh7/README.md

 ### Hi there 👋 I'am  Harsh

-- 🔭 I’m currently working on React
+- 🔭 I’m currently working on Web dev
 - 👯 I’m looking to collaborate on  Open Source projects

 ### Languages and Tools: